GuilianoS/android_device_asus_A001D-1/README.md

 # DEVICE TREE FOR A001D(ZB634KL)
 Asus Zenfone MaxShot/PlusM2/ShotPlus

-this is a device full of bugs and problems!!! you developer, will suffer with this crap, good luck!
+Yes, this is the worst device you will find today!!
+A device so crap that it was abandoned by Asus.

 ## Device specifications